juepi/ESP-Mini-Base/README.md

 # ESP-Mini-Base
 Base PCB ("hat") for ESP boards in WEMOS Mini format created with [KiCad EDA](https://www.kicad.org/).
 Primarily designed for [WEMOS S2 Mini](https://www.wemos.cc/en/latest/s2/s2_mini.html) and [D1 Mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), might work for others / upcoming boards with a compatible pinout.
+The schematic describes the functionality and options in detail, it is also [available as PDF](pdf/ESP-Mini-Base_v1.0_schematic.pdf).

 ## Available functionality